JessieMidgley/computational_workflows/README.md

-# Computational Workflows Practical Couurse
+# Computational Workflows Practical Course
 This directory contains the Jupyter notebooks and additional files from each day of the course.

 ## Final Project